motion/orbit/projects/blog/src/pages/releases/index.md

 #### Known Bugs

+- Slack says "not authorized", still works but is confusing for now.
-- Topic modeling can invert, returning least relevant words rather than most.
+- Topic modeling "invert" bug, can return least relevant words rather than most.
 - Resizing screens, moving screens, moving spaces can glitch.
 - Syncers still need some work to throttle, sync in chunks.
 - Date and people filtering can get tripped up.